Tesla Powerwall 3 launches in Australia: what Perth homeowners need to know

 - Need more than 13.5 kWh capacity

-Our Take
+Our take

-Compare Powerwall 3 to Alternatives
+Compare Powerwall 3 with alternatives

 See how the Powerwall 3 stacks up against SSL-approved batteries and calculate your potential savings with Perth-specific rates and rebates.